vvalmispild/Academic_Success_Rate_project/README.md

 ## Academic Success Rate Project

+* Developed a predictive tool that can forecast whether students will complete their course or drop out after one semester.
+The results of this analysis can offer valuable insights into the reasons why students struggle to finish their education.
+By using this tool, institutions can devise effective strategies to prevent failure and dropout.
+* Selected and optimized a machine learning model using GridsearchCV to achieve the optimal performance.
+* Built a client facing API using flask

 ### Code and Resources Used:
 Python Version: 3.9.13 <br/>
 Packages: pandas, numpy, matplotlib, seaborn, plotly, sklearn, xgboost, imblearn, flask, pickle, tqdm